JeffreyZhuang/Autopilot-documentation/README.md

 **Auto Modes**
 - **TAKEOFF_DETECT**: If the acceleration is above LAUN_ACC_THLD for LAUN_ACC_TIME seconds, the plane switches to takeoff mode.
-- **TAKEOFF** After LAUN_MOT_DEL seconds has passed after takeoff is detected, the throttle is set to the takeoff thrust and the plane holds a pitch angle TAKEOFF_PTCH.
+- **TAKEOFF** After LAUN_MOT_DEL seconds has passed after takeoff is detected, the throttle is set to the TAKEOFF_THR and the plane holds a pitch angle TAKEOFF_PTCH.
 Once the altitude is above the takeoff altitude threshold TAKEOFF_ALT, the plane switches to cruise mode.
 - **MISSION:** Waypoint following
 - **LAND:**